sangyun884/sangyun884.github.io/_pages/about.md

 I work on deep generative modeling and its application in developing machine intelligence that surpasses human capabilities.

 ## News
+- **[Jun.
+2025]** I have received the ECE Department Recognition Award for Exemplary Qualifying Exam Performance, Spring 2025.
+  - Recognized by CMU ECE faculty for exemplary Ph.D. qualifying examination performance.
+This distinction was awarded by faculty vote to select students within the top 10% of Ph.D. student examinees during the Spring 2025 academic semester.
 - **[Feb.
 2025]** I'm honored to receive the Bob Lee Gregory Fellowship for the 2024-2025 academic year.
 - **[Jan.
 2025]** TCM has been accepted to ICLR 2025.

 ## Research
 <div class="research-list">